-Several scholarships are available for students who have been accepted into the nursing program.
-Applications are due in February each year for the following school year.
+Several scholarships are available for students who have been accepted into the nursing program through the BSU Foundation.
+Applications are due in early Spring each year and awarded for the following school year.
 Details about each scholarship and the application process can be found on the Nursing website: Scholarships

-Reviewed 5/20, 5/21, 5/22
+Reviewed 5/20, 5/21, 5/22 Revise 5/25